 Recently, one of my clients was being held back by dated branding and a lack of digital presence.
-His company needed a serious marketing makeover and it was costing him financially by way of a lack of results.
-Though initially resistant to making some very necessary changes, both his employees and colleagues encouraged him to take the leap and embrace a new brand identity.
-We also updated his website design to reflect his premium offering.
-At the same time, he also dropped a longtime ad that wasn’t working, got on social media and reinvested his marketing budget into Facebook, Instagram and Google Ads.
-His industry took notice.
-Soon after implementing these changes, he had to hire more employees to keep up with the increased demand.
+Their company needed a serious marketing makeover and it was costing financially by way of a lack of results.
+Though initially resistant to making some very necessary changes, both this client’s employees and colleagues encouraged him to take the leap and embrace a new brand identity.
+We also updated his website design to reflect their premium offering.
+At the same time, it was decided to drop a longtime ad that wasn’t working, get on social media and reinvested the marketing budget into Facebook, Instagram and Google Ads.
+The industry took notice.
+Soon after implementing these changes, my client had to hire more employees to keep up with the increased demand.

 Nothing is more detrimental to an organization than a lack of execution or staying on a path that is no longer working.
 A little reinvention in your marketing strategy and tactics can be the keys to unlocking new opportunities for growth.

 Is it Time to Implement a New Approach?